alexeibex/alexeibex.github.io/Contracts.md

 </details>

 - **Class Discussion**
+- No mutality but contract is still enforcable.
+  - This is a problem
+    - Employer gave up his "at-will" status by inducing π to leave his job.
+      - **Inducing someone to leave job = Bargain for consideration**
 - **Case Examples**
   - *Kamboj v.
 Eli Lilly & Co*
     - Absent special circumstances, mere relinquishment of a prior job to take a new job is insufficient consideration. **But** *if the employee's forbearance is a "specifically bargained for detriment" it can be said that the employee has surrendered something of value in exchange for the promise of employment and therefore that adequate consideration exists.*